shailesh1729/shailesh1729.github.io/content/2022/01/begin-web-dev.md

 for your company mapped to different subdomains of the same domain.
-Something called a DNS (domain name system) management console provided by your domain registrar would be used for mapping right website to right subdomain.
+Something called a DNS (domain name system) management console provided by your domain registrar would be used for mapping the right website to the right subdomain.

 ## No Code Website Builders

 Web technologies have been around for 25 years now.
-With that, the ease of building simple yet elegant websites has become easier day by day.
+With that, the ease of building simple, yet elegant websites has become easier day by day.
 You don't really need trained web developers for basic websites like a company web presence, a marketing site, a campaign,